564,321 people helped

 If required and necessary, the Mediator can liaise with accountants and financial planners to help you reach the best settlement you can.

-How much does Guided Separation cost?
+How much does Guided Mediation cost?

 Most of the Guides in The Separation Guide Network cap costs at $3000 per person.